torchrl.trainers package¶

 PPO (Proximal Policy Optimization) trainer implementation. |

-The PPOTrainer
+PPOTrainer

 Key Features:

-Modular design built on existing TorchRL components
+Modular design: Built on existing TorchRL components

 Warning

-# Basic usage - train PPO on Pendulum-v1 with default settings
+# Train PPO on Pendulum-v1 with default settings

 python sota-implementations/ppo_trainer/train.py